GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |structure_annotation-ast-ReaderMacro| replace:: Adapter for the `AstReaderMacro`.

-.. |structure_annotation-ast-CommentReader| replace:: Adpater for the `AstCommentReader`.
+.. |structure_annotation-ast-CommentReader| replace:: Adapter for the `AstCommentReader`.

 .. |structure_annotation-ast-CallMacro| replace:: Adapter for the `AstCallMacro`.

-.. |structure_annotation-ast-VariantMacro| replace:: Adapater for the `AstVariantMacro`.
+.. |structure_annotation-ast-VariantMacro| replace:: Adapter for the `AstVariantMacro`.

 .. |structure_annotation-ast-ExprReader| replace:: Compilation time only expression which holds temporary information for the `AstReaderMacro`.